stavxyz/terraform-plugin-installer/README.md

 # terrraform-plugin-installer
-It's a script to install third party terraform plugins!
+It's a script to install third party terraform plugins and providers!
 Hassle free!
 How neat is that?

 Installs plugins as `terraform-provider-<NAME>_vX.Y.Z` to `~/.terraform.d/plugins`